kelsedilla/minimal/index.md

 **Kelsey:** A freshman who spends hours on picross puzzles only to realize he made a mistake hours ago that forever altered his picross path (he will have to start over)
 **Lauren:**

+## Resources
+Our game is programmed in Python using pygame (https://www.pygame.org/news)